Genetic Screening and Recessive Inheritance

 Tay-Sachs disease is a disorder in which a deficiency in the amount of an important enzyme (hexosaminidase-A) results in the progressive destruction of brain and nerve cells, leading to neurological damage and death before the age of five.
 While it is quite rare in the general population, it occurs in about one in 3,600 infants of Ashkenazi (Eastern European) Jewish, Cajun, or French Canadian ancestry.
 About 1 in 30 individuals of Ashkenazi Jewish descent is a carrier for Tay-Sachs disease, and the carrier rate is similar in the French Canadian and Cajun population.
 At TSBC, we screen all our program donors of Jewish, Cajun, or French Canadian descent for Tay-Sachs.

 What if I know I am a carrier for a genetic condition?

-Sometimes a recipient asks for additional screening for a donor after she has learned that she is a carrier for a condition through her own testing.
+Sometimes a recipient asks for additional screening for a donor after they have learned that they are a carrier for a condition through their own testing.
 We respond to registered recipient requests for additional donor carrier testing on a case-by-case basis.
 The decision can depend on a number of issues.

 - Is an effective screening test available?